mmrath/kwth-vbox/README.md

 - On the host: kubectl apply -f kube-flannel.yml
 - On the host: kubectl -n kube-system get pods - to see if the flannel pods are running

-flannel by itself will still not get a mapping to an external IP address, in our case the 192.168.100.x space.
+flannel alone will still not get a mapping to an external IP address, in our case the 192.168.100.x space.
 For that we need to install additional network software.
 MetalLB is a load balancer that works with k8s to provide the necessary mapping from internal service addresses to external IP addresses.

 -  On the host: download YAML for MetalLB
 ```